tjko/brickpico/commands.md

 #### SYStem:MQTT:HA:DISCovery
 Configure Home Assistant MQTT Discovery prefix.
-This must be set to enable Home Assistant support/integration in FanPico.
+This must be set to enable Home Assistant support/integration in BrickPico.

 If this is left to empty (string), then Home Assistant support is disabled.